 Each department within Global Studies has a Department PhD Convenor with an oversight of the administration and research supervision arrangements for Doctoral Researchers.
-The Convenors liaise between the supervisors and the Director of Doctoral Studies (DDS) and assist in monitoring your progress.
+The Convenors liaise between the supervisors and the PGR Director and assist in monitoring your progress.

 The current PhD Convenors are listed here: